Is Cactus Water the New Coconut Water?

 Think it’s too good to be true?
 Try it for yourself at the Be Well Philly Summer Yoga Flow at Dilworth Park.
 Every Tuesday from 6 to 7:15 p.m. through August 29, enjoy free, BYO-mat outdoor yoga instruction from fitness guru Mariel Freeman of Three Queens Yoga.
 The summer series will feature music from DJ SYLO and – you guessed it – free, two-ounce samples of Steaz cactus water.
 If that wasn’t enough, Steaz is also handing out coupons and swag, plus holding a raffle for a pair of Steaz-branded Athleta leggings.

-For more information on cactus water and other iced green tea products, visit steaz.com.This post is a sponsored collaboration between Steaz and Philadelphia magazine's advertising department.
+For more information on cactus water and other iced green tea products, visit steaz.com.This is a paid partnership between Steaz and Philadelphia Magazine